aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/monitor-document-conversion-progress/_index.md

 import java.util.logging.Logger;
 ```

-## Step 1: Set Up the Directory and Input Image
+## Step 1: set up the directory and input image

 Define where your source image lives and what it’s called.
 You can point to any supported format—JPG, PNG, BMP, etc.